jci-cmccanc/dev-example-repo/jci-cmccanc.md

-My favorite restaaurant is Ninja's in West Bend, WI
+My favorite restaaurant is Ninja's in West Bend, WI.